Grumman LLV: History

+Specification

-The Grumman LLV was the first vehicle specifically designed for the United States Postal Service (USPS); the USPS provided a specification and three teams created prototypes that were tested in Laredo, Texas, in 1985: Grumman in partnership with General Motors, Poveco (a joint venture of Fruehauf and General Automotive Corporation), and American Motors Corporation.
+The Grumman LLV was the first vehicle specifically designed for the United States Postal Service.
+The USPS provided a specification and three teams created prototypes that were tested in Laredo, Texas, in 1985: Grumman in partnership with General Motors, Poveco (a joint venture of Fruehauf and General Automotive Corporation), and American Motors Corporation.
 The main design points of the vehicle in contract competition were serviceability, handling in confined areas, and overall economical operation.
 Prototypes were each subjected to a 24000 mi road test, including frequent starts and stops, gravel surfaces, cobblestones and potholes, hauling a payload of up to 2000 lb.

 Previously, Grumman had built a limited number of KurbWatts, a battery electric vehicle with an aluminum delivery van body, which was tested by the USPS in the early 1980s.
 At about the same time, Grumman also built 500 KubVans, which used a similar lightweight aluminum delivery body on a Volkswagen Pickup diesel chassis and also underwent testing by the USPS.
 These designs influenced Grumman's candidate body design for the LLV.
-Grumman won the competition and was awarded a $1.1 billion contract to produce 99,150 LLVs in April 1986; USPS also held an option for an additional 54,000 LLVs.
+Grumman won the competition and was awarded a $1.1 billion contract to produce 99,150 LLVs in April 1986.
+USPS also held an option for an additional 54,000 LLVs.